DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 The demonstration setup is shown below.

-To see the PCBs created for this live demo in more detail: [Demo PCBs](/??/)
+To see the PCBs created for this live demo in more detail: [PCBs](/PCBs/).

 <p align="center">
   <img src="Images/Top_Background.PNG" alt="Top Background" width="700"/>